byronrthomas/shocknet/README.md

 ## Limitations of model
 * Doesn't explicitly call out the obvious shock, e.g. "if no petrol products from gulf, then no petrol products on sale for public" - it's more focused on how shocks create other shocks.

+## Troubleshooting
+See an error like ("Please run 'gadmin config set RESTPP.Factory.EnableAuth true' to enable this endpoint.", 'REST-1000').
+This can mean that you're not running against TG cloud but instead against a locally installed TG Enterprise instance which doesn't have the same security setup.
+In order to make compatible you need to take the following steps to reconfigure Tigergraph.

+On the host running Tigergraph Enterprise run the following:
+`gadmin config set RESTPP.Factory.EnableAuth true` `gadmin config apply`
+Need to do `gadmin stop all` followed by `gadmin start all`

 ## About

 TODO